 Every once in a while, drivers may get tempted to stray away from the set procedures or route for personal work.
 This translates to wasted fuel and the vehicle mileage will shoot up unnecessarily.
 Moreover, the issue of fuel theft is always present at the back of every fleet manager’s mind.
 If the fleet consists of hundreds of vehicles, then it may be more challenging to prevent fuel theft or route compliance issues.

 With asset management software you can track vehicle location and fuel transaction data.
 The fleet manager can get a map view of the fill-up location and the actual vehicle location at the time of fill-up.
-You can even pinpoint route problems by analyzing accurate trip records and optimize the use of each fleet vehicle.
+You can even pinpoint route problems by analyzing accurate trip records and optimizing the use of each fleet vehicle.

 1. Aiding in Proper Planning and Scheduling

 Even if one vehicle in the fleet isn’t in motion, your business will suffer.
-This is why it is critical to properly plan and schedule the maintenance tasks to eliminate the risk of a vehicle breakdown, which has the potential to affect the driver safety too.
+This is why it is critical to properly plan and schedule the maintenance tasks to eliminate the risk of a vehicle breakdown, which has the potential to affect the driver’s safety too.
 It also makes sure that your fleets have vehicles and equipment ready when needed.

 Facility maintenance software helps in automating maintenance and renewal schedules.
 You can create maintenance workflows for every single vehicle and set reminders for various service tasks.